opi99/forwardfw/README.md

 ForwardFW
 =========

-Self written framework which uses RequestResponse objects (something like nowadays PSR-3 (Logging interface) PSR-7 (message abstraction) PSR-15 (middleware)) so I may rewrite it again to match such interfaces.
+Self written framework which uses chaining RequestResponse filter objects (something like nowadays PSR-3 (Logging interface) PSR-7 (message abstraction) PSR-15 (middleware)) so I may rewrite it again to match such interfaces.

 Compatible to:
 --------------